MonetDBSolutions/MonetDBe-Python/doc/migrations.rst

 =====================

-In many situations there are already applications running for quite some time and the question arises if it is worth to switch over to MonetDBe.
+In many situations there are already applications running for quite some time and the question arises if it is worth to switch over to MonetDB/e.
 In those cases, the effort required should be kept to a minimum.
-Note that MonetDBe provides a wealth of SQL features derived from Monetdb directly, i.e. enriched base types, controlled parallelism, persistent stored modules, UDFs,... which are not necessarily available in the systems mentioned below.
+Note that MonetDB/e provides a wealth of SQL features derived from Monetdb directly, i.e. enriched base types, controlled parallelism, persistent stored modules, UDFs,... which are not necessarily available in the systems mentioned below.
-Using such features may improve the performance of you program, but also could hinder a reversion from a MonetDBe application into your hitherto favored system.
+Using such features may improve the performance of you program, but also could hinder a reversion from a MonetDB/e application into your hitherto favored system.

 Porting SQLite3 programs
 ------------------------

-A plethora of programs are written in `SQLite 3 <https://www.sqlite.org/index.html>` and its website contains an extensive account on the particulars.
+A plethora of programs are written in `SQLite 3 <https://www.sqlite.org/index.html>`_ and its website contains an extensive account on the particulars.

 Migration starts with replacing all occurrences of the sqlite3 with `monetdbe` in the Python program.

-The following functionality is not supported by MonetDBe or contains syntax/semantic differences.
+The following functionality is not supported by MonetDB/e or contains syntax/semantic differences.

-- SQLite is based on manifest typing, MonetDBe on rigid types.
+- SQLite is based on manifest typing, MonetDB/e on rigid types.
 - SQLite allows current access to the same local database using file-based locking?
 - No cross platform data exchange format (big- little- endians)
 - `Thread safety <https://www.sqlite.org/threadsafe.html>`_ no specific control.
 - `Copy statement <https://www.uniplot.de/documents/en/src/articles/SQLite.html#copy>`_ delimiters may be different.
-- INTEGER PRIMARY KEY  should be mapped to the SERIAL type in MonetDBe.
+- INTEGER PRIMARY KEY  should be mapped to the SERIAL type in MonetDB/e.
 - VACUUM is not supported.
 Garbage collection is implicit.
 - EXPLAIN is based on the MonetDB abstract machine.
 - PRAGMAs are not recognized.